davefowler/melcurial/docs/engineers.md

 - Env var: `MEL_YES=1`
 - Flag: `--yes`

-This affects commands like `publish`, `reset`, and `sync` (chooses Save when prompted about uncommitted changes).
+This affects commands like `publish`, `reset`, and `sync` (chooses Save when prompted about uncommitted changes), and skips file add confirmations.

-You can also disable publish confirmation permanently by setting `"require_publish_confirmation": false` in your config.
+You can also disable publish confirmation permanently by setting `"require_publish_confirmation": false` in your config, or disable add confirmation by setting `"require_add_confirmation": false`.

 ### Extra commands for engineers
 - `mel diff` – Show staged/unstaged diff stats quickly.